bluesadi/Pluto/README.md

 > 34r7hm4n: The documentation of this project is still lacking.
 I will work on it when I am available.

 ## Features
 Pluto-Obfuscator implements multiple algorithms for obfuscation.
-The first three bold ones are the most recommended as they are relatively stabler and more efficient compared to the other:
+The first three bold ones are the most recommended as they are relatively stabler and more effective compared to the other:

 |  Name  | Identifier |  Documentation | Authors |
 |  ----  | ----  | ---- | ---- |